fsantanna/pingus/ceu/README.md

 The class defines one state variable for each action to perform (ln.
 X1-X2).
 The "Oh no!" sound plays as soon as the object starts in *state-1* (ln.
 X3).
-The `update` callbacks update the animation sprite and moves the Pingu every frame (ln.
+The `update` callbacks update the animation sprite and moves the pingu every frame (ln.
 X4-X4.1), regardless of the current state.
 When the animation reaches the 10th frame, it plays the "Plop!" if it hasn't yet (ln.
 X5-X6), going to *state-2*.